dhis2/json-tree/README.md

 A lazily parsed JSON object tree library

+See [CONTRIBUTING.md]() for information about contributing and maintaining this project.

 ## Virtual vs Actual Tree

 A `JsonResponse` is a **virtual** tree of `JsonValue` nodes: